AndrianBdn/rdhttp/readme.markdown

 The library was designed as a simple, self-contained solution (just RDHTTP.h and RDHTTP.m).
 It is reasonably low-level and does not contain any features unrelated to HTTP (JSON, XML, SOAP, ...).

+The API is inspired by now unsupported ASIHTTPRequest with few conceptual changes: blocks instead of delegates/selectors, request/operation/response separation, complete absense of synchronous calls.

 ## TODO
 Currently the library is in development.
 Following tasks are active: